mpekim/Game_Dev_Club_Fall2016/MANUAL.md

 I intend to "revive" the repository as the blueprint for a basic game made using web design code (HTML, CSS, JS).

+As of 10/8/22, the repository consists of a small, yet functional "quiz-based" game.
+Every answer must be correct in order to reach the "EndGame" (in other words, one incorrect answer ends the game).

 ## GAME DESIGN

 As of right now, I plan on the game being as a "text-based adventure", using HTML files to traverse between levels.